The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Assaulting the Jujube Tree Image by Su Hanchen available under a Creative Commons License

 The jujube tree (sometimes called the Chinese date tree) bears succulent fruit.
-Because the sound zǎo is the same as in zǎo ‘early’ a picture of a jujube portrays the wish for ‘soon’.
-If combined with a lychee in a picture this can be taken to mean a wish for children to be born soon or if combined with a cinnamon tree a desire for quick promotion to high office.
+Because the sound zǎo is the same as in zǎo ‘early’ a picture of a jujube tree gives the wish for ‘soon’.
+If combined with a lychee in a picture this can be taken to mean a wish for children to come quickly or if combined with a cinnamon tree a desire for rapid promotion to high office.

 Lily bǎi hé